-The Orange Public Schools will continue to invest in its teachers.
+The Orange Public Schools will continue to invest in its instructional staff.
 The district values and promotes a culture of excellence in teaching and learning through increased and improved opportunities for quality, sustained professional development that address district needs and individual school needs as outlined by data points.
-The emphasis has been on best practices in teaching and learning.
-As a result of the pandemic, a continued understanding of providing targeted and intentional delivery of instruction is paramount district-wide.
+The emphasis has been and will continue to be on best practices in teaching and learning.
+A continued understanding of providing targeted and intentional delivery of instruction is paramount district-wide while keeping in mind how to integrate technology to strengthen but not decline instructional practices.

-- 1) Increase in the number of job-embedded professional learning opportunities that incorporate the expertise of building principals planning alongside district administration by 60% from SY 20-21 - Administrative Meetings will continue to be instructionally-focused learning sessions for principals and district administrators.
+- 1) Increase in the number of job-embedded professional learning opportunities that incorporate the expertise of building principals planning alongside district administration by 70% from SY 23-24 - Administrative Meetings will continue to be instructionally-focused learning sessions for principals and district administrators.
 Ultimately, all training sessions will be germane to data points resulting from walk-through trend analyses. - Administrative meetings will continue to have instructionally focused agendas with accompanying sign in sheets.
-Zoom/Google Meet as well as in person meetings will take place for horizontal and vertical articulation supports to build content knowledge and pedagogy if applicable. - 2) By May 2022, 60% of students in each preparedness group will meet or exceed their assigned end of year growth target in mathematics. - The assessments that will be used to measure progress towards the assigned growth targets include the iReady Diagnostic, NWEA MAP, District Benchmark Assessments, and select Performance Tasks in the area of Mathematics. - o The district will continue to report out all data in the area of mathematics. - By May 2022, 60% of students in each preparedness group will meet or exceed their assigned end of year growth target in ELA. - The assessments that will be used to measure progress towards the assigned growth targets include the FRA, SRI, Insight, District Benchmarks, and Performance Tasks in the area of English Language Arts. - The district will continue to report out all data in the area of English Language Arts. - Provide Learning Loss Support through disaggregation of data and pre-assessments across content areas. - Institute intervention supports at the elementary level through the master schedule to remediate areas of academic concern. - o Provide High School Students with SAT and NJSLA Prep courses in the master schedule.
+Meetings will take place for horizontal and vertical articulation supports to build content knowledge and pedagogy if applicable and integration of technology to enhance the current curricula - 2) By May 2025, 60% of students in each preparedness group will meet or exceed their assigned end of year growth target in mathematics. - The assessments that will be used to measure progress towards the assigned growth targets include the iReady Diagnostic.
+NWEA MAP, District Benchmark Assessments, and select Performance Tasks in the area of Mathematics. - The district will continue to report out all data in the area of mathematics in Curriculum Committee as per the assessment calendar as well as the Board of Education Meeting. - 3) By May 2025, 60% of students in each preparedness group will meet or exceed their assigned end of year growth target in ELA. - The assessments that will be used to measure progress towards the assigned growth targets include Reading Diagnostics, District Benchmarks, and Performance Tasks in the area of English Language Arts. - The district will continue to report out all data in the area of English Language Arts in Curriculum Committee as per the assessment calendar as well as the Board of Education Meeting.